heavyk/new-setup/in-27-days.md

   however, the difficulty of this, is, as all attraction speeds up, you find a reflection of yourself, *really fast*; just go with it. (you'll probably end up loving them)
 - tim/raquel
 - zaryn/allison?
-- who more??? seems like I'm missing a few still.
+- who more??? seems like I'm probably missing a few still.